balinterdi/balinterdi.github.com/source/_posts/2013-12-03-roll-your-own-ember-dot-js-identity-map.markdown

 ```

 When I call `App.IdentityMap.findAll` from the `ArtistsRoute` the rendering of
-the `artists` template is held up until the promise is resolved.
+the `artists` template is stopped until the promise is resolved.
 That happens
 when the AJAX call has returned with the data for all artists and I call
 `resolve(artistObjects)`.